Stick float fishing

 I generally use main lines of 2 to 4lb with a hooklength of a lower breaking strain attached with a four turn water knot, but you can loop to loop if you prefer.
 Sticks don’t have an eye for the line.
 The float is attached with three silicone rubber bands.
 The bottom rubber extend beyond the end of the float to cut down on tangles.
 Conveniently float rubbers allow the float to be changed easily if conditions change.

-What size float?
+Which size float?

 There are three main factors, depth of water, strength of current and strength and direction of the wind.
 As a rough guide, use one No.4 for each foot of water.
 Unless the flow is slow in which case use a lighter float, or if the flow is strong use up to two No.4’s per foot.
 I also test to see how the float behaves when held static in the flow.
 If it’s at an acute angle I will use a heavier float.
 Whatever size of float you chose, the real acid test is how you feel it’s fishing.